By: Matt Gaston Villanueva, Ph.D.

 Similarly, it’s a very useful addition to a holistic nutritional regimen for those who find they are simply deficient in protein through their normal daily diet.

 Why is whey protein important?

 First and foremost, proteins are the main building blocks of the human body, utilized to generate organs, hormones, enzymes, neurotransmitters, connective tissues (e.g., tendons that attach muscle to bone), and various other molecules.
 Proteins are also the building blocks of human muscle and make up the elements that facilitate muscle contractions (i.e., human movement).

 Protein molecules are assembled from amino acids, which are even smaller molecules linked together in a specific sequence like beads on a string.
 While certain amino acids are naturally produced by our body’s cells, referred to as non-essential amino acids, others must be supplied to our bodies through the food we consume.
 These are referred to as essential amino acids, or the EAAs I referenced earlier.

 Whenever I think of the best high-quality sources of protein, I think of proteins that provide all nine essential amino acids, and, yep, whey protein is loaded with all of the EAA’s.
 Whey protein is particularly high in three crucial EAAs, known as the branched-chain amino acids, or BCAAs, which are leucine, isoleucine, and valine.

 Strong scientific evidence indicates that the EAAs—and especially leucine and the other BCAAs—promote tissue anabolism (i.e., muscle growth) and tissue regeneration.
-Longitudinally, this acute effect has the power to enhance recovery from training session to training session and to augment, and even optimize, muscle growth and performance.
+Longitudinally, this acute effect has the power to enhance recovery and to augment, and even optimize, muscle growth, and performance.